 Table 11: Application Status Checks

-Loading the status screen checks the application status in general, as well as the database and VistA connectivity.
+Loading the status screen checks the application status in general, as well as the database and CDW connectivity.
 In addition to automated monitoring, this screen can be checked manually to determine the status of the system after a deployment or patch, or during troubleshooting.

 Performance/Capacity Monitoring

-eScreening performance and capacity management consists of two concepts: verifying system performance through page loads and log analysis, and verifying capacity through disk and network analysis.
+IRDS performance and capacity management consists of two concepts: verifying system performance through page loads, and verifying capacity through disk and network analysis.

-There are three stated KPIs for eScreening: initial page load <= 15s, subsequent page load <= 3s, and individual assessment upload <= 5s.
-These KPI are summarized below:
+There are three stated KPIs for IRDS: initial page load <= 20s and subsequent page load <= 5s.
+These KPIs are summarized below: